 Working capital management

-As discussed above, is making sure there’s enough cash on hand for day-to-day operations, like paying workers and purchasing raw materials for production.
+Working capital management makes sure there’s enough cash on hand for day-to-day operations, such as paying workers and purchasing raw materials for production.

 #1 Cloud